 Vigormin is an odorless, white powder composed of various organo-minerals that has the capability to neutralize the poignant odor as well as the mucky color in wastewaters or septic waters.
 Its application significantly improves water quality based on the effluents standards set by the Department of Environment and Natural Resources (DENR).
 It is developed through the six-year research of Dr. Merlinda Palencia, a Chemical Engineering (ChE) professor from Adamson University, under the auspices of the Department of Science and Technology Philippine Council for Industry, Energy and Emerging Technology Research and Development (DOST-PCIEERD).

 Vigormin saw use in Palo, Leyte after the area was struck by Yolanda in 2013.
-It was successfully used in managing wastewater in several temporary shelters.
+Officials used it in managing wastewater in several temporary shelters.
 This led DOST to replicate the application of the organo-mineral in other areas in the country, particularly in tourist destinations where wastewater management is a significant issue.

 Vigormin use in Coron and El Nido